shashankhalo7/TheSchoolOfAI-END-Assignments/Assignment9/README.md

 ## Notebooks
 ### Question-and-answer dataset
 Question and Answer dataset from CMU corpus.
-Tab delimied data files from 2008, 2009 and 2010 are combined into one single file merged_qa.csv and manually uploaded to colab
+Tab delimied data files from 2008, 2009 and 2010 are combined into one single file merged_qa.csv and used Question and Answers as the Source and terget respectively.
 1. Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation [Notebook](https://github.com/shashankhalo7/TheSchoolOfAI-END-Assignments/blob/main/Assignment9/QA_CMU_Dataset_using_RNN_Encoder_Decoder.ipynb)
 2. Neural Machine Translation by Jointly Learning to Align and Translate [Notebook](https://github.com/shashankhalo7/TheSchoolOfAI-END-Assignments/blob/main/Assignment9/QA_CMU_Dataset_using_Neural_Machine_Translation.ipynb)
 ### Quora question pair
 Quora Questions pair [dataset](https://data.quora.com/First-Quora-Dataset-Release-Question-Pairs) .
 Tab delimied data file 'quora_duplicate_questions.csv' and manually uploaded to colab.
-We use only questions pair that are semantically equivalent ones for this exercise to train a question paraphrasing model.
+We use only questions pair that are semantically equivalent as Source and target for this exercise to train a question paraphrasing model.
 1. Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation [Notebook](https://github.com/shashankhalo7/TheSchoolOfAI-END-Assignments/blob/main/Assignment9/QA_Quora_Dataset_using_RNN_Encoder_Decoder.ipynb)
 2. Neural Machine Translation by Jointly Learning to Align and Translate [Notebook](https://github.com/shashankhalo7/TheSchoolOfAI-END-Assignments/blob/main/Assignment9/QA_Quora_Dataset_using_Neural_Machine_Translation.ipynb)
 ### Customer Support on Twitter
+Customer Support on Twitter dataset is a large, modern corpus of tweets and replies to aid innovation in natural language understanding and conversational models, and for study of modern customer support practices and impact.
+We used the csv to extract tweets and their corresponding replies by aligning the tweet with the reply_tweet_id amnd mapping it back to the query tweet.
+We used these as source and target for the Seq2Seq model
 1. Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation [Notebook](https://github.com/shashankhalo7/TheSchoolOfAI-END-Assignments/blob/main/Assignment9/Twitter_CustomerSupport_Dataset_using_RNN_Encoder_Decoder.ipynb)
 2. Neural Machine Translation by Jointly Learning to Align and Translate [Notebook](https://github.com/shashankhalo7/TheSchoolOfAI-END-Assignments/blob/main/Assignment9/Twitter_CustomerSupport_Dataset_using_Neural_Machine_Translation.ipynb)
 ### Cornell Movie-Dialogs Corpus